|Introduction||Cover Letter Checklist|

 - Mention how you heard of the organization or of the position.

-- If applying for a specific job, refer to the position title.
+- Refer to the position title.

 The closing paragraph should pave the way for the interview.
 You may express your interest in an interview (though do not state a specific time or day) or suggest that you will follow-up with a phone call.
 End your letter by thanking the recruiter for his or her time and consideration of your application.